A delicious rhubarb crumble pie, with a light custard filling and a lovely crumb topping. You can make this pie with fresh or frozen rhubarb.

 This pie is best with fresh rhubarb, but if you have frozen rhubarb, that will work, too!
 Together with the rhubarb is a very light custard filling (just one egg), which makes for a creamy, sweet/tart filling.
 On top is a simple crumble.

-- Rhubarb - fresh or frozen
+- Rhubarb – you can make this pie using fresh or frozen rhubarb.

 - Sugar – I wouldn’t suggest reducing the added sugar at all.
 If anything, you may find that you want a bit more, if you enjoy a sweeter rhubarb pie.
 As written, it allows the tartness of the rhubarb to shine.